jomel2778/Simple-Sweep/README.md

 # Simple-Sweep
 Fullstack  Project

 An ARP sweep and port scan in one.
-Completed with a series of prompts.
+Completed through a series of prompts.

 With this Python script you can easily sweep a network and find open ports.
-It then takes the results and completes a port scan.
+Simple Sweep then takes the results and completes a port scan.
+Nice neat and simple.

 Features